sebadob/hiqlite/hiqlite/README.md

    bound by your physical disk, these heartbeats can get lost, because they won't happen in-time.
    This issue will be resolved with the next major release of `openraft`, where heartbeats will be sent separately from the main data replication.
+3. In the current version, the logging output is very verbose on the `info` level.
+This is on purpose until everything has been stabilized.
+In future versions, this will be reduced quite a bit.